 A roasting rack creates space between your turkey and the pan's hot surface.
-This allows the oven's heat to circulate around the entire surface of the bird, cooking every part at a consistent temperature.
+It allows the oven's heat to circulate the entire surface of the bird, cooking every part at a consistent temperature.

 We get it, your relatives are coming over in the afternoon, and you need that turkey to be roasted, plated, and ready to carve up when they get here.
 Whatever you do, don't ramp up the heat in some delusion that it will magically be ready in an hour.
 You'll get a sad turkey with burnt skin and pink insides.

 Instead, plan ahead.
 Give yourself a little over one hour for every five pounds of raw turkey.
-For the average fifteen pound turkey, that means allocating almost four hours for it to properly roast.
-If you're still unsure on the exact numbers, here's a helpful calculator that figures out approximate cooking times for both stuffed and un-stuffed turkeys.
+For the average fifteen pound turkey, that means allocating almost four hours for it to roast properly.
+If you're still unsure of the exact numbers, use a helpful calculator that figures out approximate cooking times for both stuffed and un-stuffed turkeys.

 My heart breaks every time I hear of someone tossing out the liquid gold drippings from the turkey.
 These caramelized drippings are the fatty, concentrated juices left at the bottom of the pan once the turkey is ready to eat and are rich in flavor.